2024

 Learning Goals

-The general aim of this course is the description, discussion and training of a set of procedures, conceptually oriented, required to carry out a research project in psychology and an evaluation of research reports.
+The general aim of this curricular unit is to describe, discuss, and train a set of procedures that are conceptually oriented and required to perform a research project in Psychology and evaluate research reports.

-- Demonstrates skills to perform, under supervision, a literature review for the formulation and analysis of a research problem.
+a.
+Demonstrate skills to perform, under supervision, a literature review for formulating and analyzing a research problem.

-- Demonstrates skills to report, under supervision, characteristics of participants, instruments and procedures appropriate to the analysis of a research problem.
+b.
+Demonstrate skills to report, under supervision, characteristics of participants, instruments, and procedures appropriate to analyzing a research problem.

-- Demonstrates skills in research design and in writing a research project following the specific guidance of a supervisor.
+c.
+Demonstrate skills in designing and writing a research project following the specific guidance of a supervisor.

-- Acquires a reflective, critical and ethically grounded on the usé of psychology research methods.
+d.
+Acquire a reflective, critical, and ethical attitude grounded on the use of research methods in Psychology.

-- Undertakes an evaluation of a research report in psychology under supervision.
+e.
+Evaluate a research report in Psychology under supervision.

-- Demonstrates skills to perform, under supervision, a literature review for the formulation and analysis of a research problem.
+a.
+Demonstrate skills to perform, under supervision, a literature review for formulating and analyzing a research problem.

-- Demonstrates skills to report, under supervision, characteristics of participants, instruments and procedures appropriate to the analysis of a research problem.
+b.
+Demonstrate skills to report, under supervision, characteristics of participants, instruments, and procedures appropriate to analyzing a research problem.

-- Demonstrates skills in research design and in writing a research project following the specific guidance of a supervisor.
+c.
+Demonstrate skills in designing and writing a research project following the specific guidance of a supervisor.

-- Acquires a reflective, critical and ethically grounded on the usé of psychology research methods.
+d.
+Acquire a reflective, critical, and ethical attitude grounded on the use of research methods in Psychology.

-- Undertakes an evaluation of a research report in psychology under supervision.
+e.
+Evaluate a research report in Psychology under supervision.

 Contents